 Blue-winged warblers are listed as a species of least concern by the IUCN Red List and do not have special status on US government lists.
 While their population is reportedly declining, it is not at a rate that would qualify the species as vulnerable.
 Although it is not a major cause for concern currently, significant decreases in habitat range due to human population expansion may have negative impacts on blue-winged warblers in the future.
 The recent geographic shift northwards has caused blue-winged warbler territories to overlap with the territories of the related golden-winged warbler, creating hybrid zones occupied by the hybrid Brewster's and Lawrence's warblers.
 As the prevalence of hybrid zones increase, it has been speculated that blue-winged warblers may rapidly replace golden-winged warblers within 4 to 50 years.
 (Confer, et al., 2010; Gill, et al., 2013)

-The scientific name for blue-winged warblers was changed in 2010 by the American Ornithologists Union, from Vermivora pinus to Vermivora cyanoptera.
+The scientific name for blue-winged warblers was changed in 2010 by the American Ornithologists Union, from Vermivora cyanoptera.
 The name change was brought about because “pinus” more accurately applies to pine warblers, Setophaga pinus, previously classified as Dendroica pinus.
-(Chesser, et al., 2010)
+(Chesser, et al., 2010)to

 Fionna Surette (author), Radford University, Karen Powers (editor), Radford University, Leila Siciliano Martina (editor), Animal Diversity Web Staff.